-Covid 19 coronavirus: 29 new cases of coronavirus, 35 people recover in 24 hoursJacinda Ardern to announce quarantine, Ashley Bloomfield updates on cases
+Covid 19 coronavirus: 29 new cases, Jacinda Ardern announces quarantine

 PM's Easter Message

-"As we head in to Easter, I say thank you to you and your bubble.
+"As we head into Easter, I say thank you to you and your bubble.
 You have stayed calm, you've been strong, you've saved lives, and now we need to keep going."

 Update on 12 big clusters